 In order to demonstrate that he or she will be a respectable representative of the Cornell Student Assembly and student body at large, candidates are required to collect a certain number of petition signatures.
-The required number of petition signates is designated above.
+The required number of petition signers is designated above.
 Candidates are expected to maintain the highest integrity when collecting petition signatures.
-In addition to the Early Campaigning rules detailed in Article 1, Section B(1), the following restrictions are in place in order to maintain fairness during the petitioning period.
+In addition to the Early Campaigning rules detailed in Article 1, Section C(1) of these Election Rules, the following restrictions are in place to ensure fairness during the petitioning period.
 Candidates may not:

-- 1. announce their candidacy on social media platforms in order to collect signatures - 2. announce their candidacy in front of a classroom during class hours in order to collect signatures. - 3. pass unattended petitions around a classroom during class hours.
+- 1. Announce their candidacy on social media platforms in order to collect signatures; - 2.
+Announce their candidacy in front of a classroom during class hours in order to collect signatures; - 3.
+Circulate unattended petitions.
+Pass unattended petitions around a classroom during class hours.